turbot/steampipe-plugin-gcp/docs/tables/gcp_bigquery_dataset.md

   gcp_bigquery_dataset;
 ```

-### List all datasets which are not encrypted using CMK
+### List datasets which are not encrypted using CMK

 ```sql
 select